-Now, this was a British Airways flight, but for our American readers, it is worth keeping in mind that your right to carry your guitar on board with you is protected by law.
+If you're planning on flying with your guitar in the near future, and desperately want to avoid this situation, it's worth keeping in mind that in the United States, your right to carry your guitar on board with you is protected by law.

 Section 403 of the FAA Modernization and Reform Act of 2012, signed into law by former president Barack Obama, requires that all U.S. airlines accept musical instruments as carry-on or checked baggage, provided certain requirements are met.